The Washington Adoption Home Study

-A Washington adoption home study is essentially an assessment of your family’s suitability to adopt a child.
+A home study for adoption in Washington is essentially an assessment of your family’s suitability to adopt a child.
 It can be stressful, and that makes sense; it’s a very important step on your journey towards adoption.
 If you do not pass your home study for adoption, you will not be approved to adopt in Washington.
 However, as difficult as it may be to believe, your Washington adoption home study is really nothing to stress out about.
 By preparing in advance and choosing the right adoption home study professional, we promise the process will be as painless as possible.

 With that in mind, then, we’ve compiled a guide to the adoption home study in Washington.
-Each adoption home study has three phases: the documentation phase, the home inspection, and interviews with each member of your family.
+You can also get more free information now by filling out our online contact form.
+Each home study for adoption in Washington has three phases: the documentation phase, the home inspection, and interviews with each member of your family.

 The documentation stage of the Washington adoption home study will be the most time-consuming.
 When you work with American Adoptions, your adoption specialist will have you begin gathering the necessary paperwork to get a head start on this phase.
 You may want to prepare: